 Meet our Team

-Dr. Seantry Dean, BSc., DVM
+Dr. Seantry Dean (she/her) BSc., DVM

 Dr. Seantry Dean earned her BSc degree from Simon Fraser University in 1999 and graduated with Great Distinction from the Western College of Veterinary Medicine in 2004.
 After completing her studies, she returned to the Lower Mainland and worked in general practice before joining North West Nuclear Medicine in December 2008.

-Dr. Karen Harvey, BSc., BVMS
+Dr. Karen Harvey(she/her) BSc., BVMS

 After working with us as a licensed RVT Karen left NWNM in 2010 and graduated from Murdoch University in Western Australia in 2014.
-During vet school she continued to work as a technician in the emergency department where she learned how to treat such Australian emergencies as snake bites, extreme heat strokes, and blowfish intoxication.
+During vet school she continued to work in the emergency department where she learned how to treat such Australian emergencies as snake bites, extreme heat strokes, and blowfish intoxication.

-Dr Janet MacLean, BSC., DVM
+Dr. Janet MacLean (she/her) BSC., DVM

 Dr Janet MacLean graduated with honours from the Ontario Veterinary College in 1994.
 She then moved to Vancouver and has made this beautiful city her home ever since.
 Janet joined North West Nuclear Medicine in April 2021 and loves helping all the senior kitties and their caring owners.

-Dr. Antin Fok, B.Sc, BVMS
+Dr. Antin Fok (she/her) B.Sc, BVMS

 Dr. Antin Fok completed her degree with honours in Applied Animal Biology at the University of British Columbia in 2012.
 She then completed her graduate degree in Veterinary Medicine and Surgery at the University of Edinburgh.
 After graduation, she completed an internship in Los Angeles, working mostly in the Emergency and Internal Medicine Departments.